Welcome to Wrexham: Synopsis

-The series centers on the Hollywood pair's attempts to revive the third-oldest professional association football team in the world, founded in 1864, and how the team has performed under the pair's ownership.
-The pair have no known experience in managing a sports team.
-The series would also highlight the pair's hopes in improving the team and bringing positive change to the local Wrexham community.
+The series is based on the Hollywood pair's attempts to revive the third-oldest professional association football team in the world, founded in 1864, and how the team has performed under the pair's ownership.
+The pair had no prior experience in managing a sports team.
+The series also highlights the pair's hopes of improving the team and bringing positive change to the local Wrexham community.
+The style of the series is irreverent and from time to time it is openly critical of the two Co-Chairmen and their team, presenting them struggling with the Welsh language, and making mistakes.

-During and since the takeover, Wrexham has risen in the rankings of the National League.
-In the 2019–20 National League (prior to any takeover rumors), Wrexham A.F.C. were 20th, and by the 2020–21 season, Wrexham rose to eighth place.
-In the 2021–22 season, the first under the pair's ownership, Wrexham finished in 2nd.
-However, despite a successful season, they missed out on promotion to the fourth-tier EFL League Two after being knocked-out in the semi-finals of the promotion play-off and will remain in the fifth-tier National League for the 2022–23 season.
+During and since the takeover, Wrexham rose in the rankings of the National League.
+In the 2019–20 National League (prior to any talk of a takeover), Wrexham A.F.C. were 20th, and by the 2020–21 season, Wrexham rose to eighth place.
+In the 2021–22 season, the first full season under the new ownership, and the focus of the first season of the TV show, Wrexham finished in 2nd.
+However, despite a successful season, they missed out on promotion to the fourth-tier EFL League Two after being knocked out in the semi-finals of the promotion play-off and remained in the fifth-tier National League for the 2022–23 season.